joe-scotto/scottokeebs/ScottoGame/README.md

 # OLED

 Simply wire the OLED pins to the I2C pins on the Pro Micro.
+Use the M2 inserts to mount the housing to the plate.

 -   SDA -> 2
 -   SCK -> 3